|How to Buy Train Tickets in France

 Touch the screen, select your language, and follow the instructions:

-Ticket machines accept only credit cards with chips (puce) or RFID, or euro currency (notes and coins).
+Ticket machines accept only credit cards with chips (puce) or RFID payment app (such as Apple Pay, Google Pay, etc.), or euro currency (notes and coins).
 If your ticket is for a short trip on a local or regional train, it may be easy enough to pay with 2€ and 1€ coins or small notes/bills.
-For Grandes lignes tickets, you will need an acceptable credit or debit card.
+For Grandes Lignes tickets, you will need an acceptable credit/debit card or RFID smartphone payment app.
 More...

 3. Ticket Agents

-Large urban stations and most city and large-town train stations have human ticket agents from whom you can purchase tickets with cash euros (notes/bills and coins), with chip credit cards, and in some cases with the old American-style magnetic-strip-and-signature credit cards.
+Large urban stations and most city and large-town train stations have human ticket agents from whom you can purchase tickets with cash euros (notes/bills and coins), with chip credit cards and such smartphone payment apps.

 Follow the signs to the Billetterie (Ticket Office):

 Allow plenty of time to get through the ticket-buying process.
 There may be a waiting line for the ticket agent(s), perhaps as much as 15 or 20 minutes long.

 The agent(s) may speak no language but French.
 In large stations, some agents may speak English and perhaps other languages.